-Having observed these inconsistencies, and noting clinical opinion regarding the implausibility of the results according to version 4, we re-fitted the continuous data model but additionally enforcing constraints, such that summary sensitivity must not decrease by stage.
-This was enforced through truncated priors for the $m_j$, $j=3,4$ parameters, representing the median test result of disease stages 2 and 3, and by assuming that parameters $m_6,m_7,m_8$, representing the slopes for the three disease stages, are equal since their corresponding 95\% CrIs according to version 4 overlap considerably.
-More specifically, while parameters $m_1,m_2,m_5,m_6$ (corresponding to the disease-free and stage 1 states), were assigned vague normal priors as defined earlier, parameters $m_j$, $j=3,4$ are assumed to follow truncated Normal distributions that take values between $m_{j-1}$ and $\infty$.
+Having observed these inconsistencies, and noting clinical opinion regarding the implausibility of the results from version 4, we re-fitted the continuous data model but additionally enforcing constraints, such that summary sensitivity must not decrease by stage.
+This was enforced through truncated priors for the $m_j$, $j=3,4$ location parameters, of disease stages 2 and 3, and by setting the parameters $m_6,m_7,m_8$, representing the slopes for the three disease stages, to be equal, since their corresponding 95\% CrIs according to version 4 overlapped considerably.
+More specifically, while parameters $m_1,m_2,m_5,m_6$ (corresponding to the disease-free and stage 1 states), were assigned vague normal priors as described earlier, parameters $m_j$, $j=3,4$ were assigned truncated Normal distributions, taking values between $m_{j-1}$ and $\infty$.
 Note that similar constraints were also applied in \citet{dias2025bayesian} to correct for non-biologically possible observations arising due to small sample sizes.
-After enforcing this constraint, the residual deviance reduced by 1.1 points and pD increased by 0.4 points, resulting in a DIC reduced by 0.7 points.
-The summary estimates from this model are shown in Figure\ref{fig:afp_results} (right).
-The results at threshold 20 ng/ml, based on this version of the model (Version 6 in the supplementary material) were reassuringly close to those based on the Binary model and are also summarized in Table \ref{tab:afp-res20}.
+After enforcing these constraints (Version 6 in Supplementary Material), the residual deviance reduced by 1.1 points and pD increased by 0.4 points, resulting in a DIC reduced by 0.7 points compared with Version 4.
+The summary estimates are shown in Figure \ref{fig:afp_results} (right).
+The results at threshold 20 ng/ml were reassuringly close to those based on the Binary model and are also summarized in Table \ref{tab:afp-res20}.